Glossary

 Adhesions

-Scar tissue that is formed by bleeding endometriosis lesions and surgery.
+Scar tissue that is formed by bleeding endometriosis lesions, infection, and after surgery.
 This scar tissue can bind together internal organs and surfaces → Read more

 Adhesiolysis